aj6404/cms-architecture/docs/adr/002-record-architecture-decisions.md

 For the proof-of-concept, I'm simplifying the Notification Service:
 - **Mocked:** Instead of actually calling SendGrid/Twilio, it just logs the notifications to console
-- **Why:** Don't need real email/SMS for demonstration, and this avoids needing API keys
+- **Why:** Don't need real email/SMS for demonstration, and this avoids needing API keys and potentially racking up costs
 - **Still demonstrates:** The event-driven pattern, message queuing, and asynchronous processing

 The RabbitMQ setup is real though - events are actually published and consumed through the queue.